oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 > 5. The terrible comment is added to the website, appending the `<script></script>` tag to the DOM.
 > 6. The K-Drama fan is outraged by the JavaScript alert saying their favorite K-Drama, [Crash Landing on You](https://www.imdb.com/title/tt10850932/), stinks.

 In this example, we have a `<script>` element and glossed over the steps for appending the element to the DOM.
-In reality, there's a variety of ways that polluted data gets pulled into the application.
-The main culprits are adding untrusted data in [injection sinks](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API#injection_sinks) - a Web API function that allows us to add dynamic content to our applications.
+In reality, polluted data gets pulled into the application in various ways.
+Adding untrusted data in an [injection sink](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API#injection_sinks) - a Web API function that allows us to add dynamic content to our applications - is a major culprit.
 Examples of sinks include, but aren't limited to:
  * methods to append to the DOM such as  `innerHTML`, `outerHTML`
  * approaches that load external resources or navigate to external sites via a URL, such as `src` or `href` for HTML elements and `url` property on styles
  * event handlers, such as `onmouseover` and `onerror` with an invalid `src` value
  * global functions that evaluate and/or run code, such as `eval()`, `setTimeout()`

 As you can see, there are many vectors for the vulnerability.
 Many of these sinks have legitimate use cases when building dynamic web applications.
-Since these sinks are necessary for web app functionality, we must use trusted data by escaping and sanitizing it.
+Since the sinks are necessary for web app functionality, we must use trusted data by escaping and sanitizing it.

 > This is still a high-level summary.
-The fine print is that XSS vulnerabilities can be pretty sneaky with the different ways the attack can occur.
+The fine print is that XSS vulnerabilities can be pretty sneaky in the different ways the attack can occur.

 There are different XSS attacks, each with a slightly different attack vector.
 We'll briefly cover how three attacks work.

 ### Stored XSS

-In this flavor of XSS, the attack is persisted somewhere like in a database.
-Stored XSS is the example recapped above where an agitator's terrible comment with the `script` tag persists in the database and then ruins someone else's day by showing the unfriendly comment in an alert.
+In this flavor of XSS, the attack is persisted somewhere, like in a database.
+We recapped *stored XSS* in the example above, where an agitator's terrible comment with the `script` tag persists in the database and ruins someone else's day by showing the unfriendly comment in an alert.

 ### Reflected XSS

-This attack is where the malicious code sneaks in through the HTTP request, usually through URL parameters.
-Suppose the K-Drama site takes a search term via a URL parameter, such as
+In this attack, the malicious code sneaks in through the HTTP request, usually through URL parameters.
+Suppose the K-Drama site takes a search term via a URL parameter, such as:

 ```
 https://myfavekdramas.com/dramas?search=crash+landing+on+you